 Moments filled with emotions but no context to make it relatable.
 Pretty much like Song to Song.
 Oh and just when you start to feel something it just cuts to another random moment.
 Great scene with a bunny suit tho!

 Sadly the trailer gave away the best scenes of the movie.
 Difficult to follow storytelling, jumping editing.
 Self discoveries and partying for party's sake but what else is out there?
-The y-s really are a sad generation.
+Makes you realise that the Ys really is a sad generation.